 Prior to heading up we were some of the first out on the roads and got a few good spots in the process.
 A few Red Deer alongside the roads looking massive compared to the Roe's im used to here in sunny east yorkshire.
 A couple of Peregrines worked the ridges and an Osprey flew overhead.
 It took us about 3 hours to ascend the mountain which is an hour more than really necessary but we werent killing ourselves.
 When up there we searched and searched but the cloud base was in low.
 We couldn't see a thing.
 All of a sudden it lifts and a quick phone call to Dan Pointon (twitcher extraordinaire) soo had us looking in the right direction beyond the cairn.
 Quickly I got onto one, no two, no three Ptarmigan (which now has to be said patarmigan thanks to the bloke from abernethy forest who looked like the scabby guy from Something about Mary but with a brummy accent).

 After giving these beauts a good slice of our time we pressed on back to the main path having given up on our other targ...hang fire whats that mewing like call?
 Well i'll tell thee, it was only a ruddy female Dotterel legging about like a crazy.
 She had obviously dropped in within the half hour we'd been past this point and after Marcus got a few snaps she bugged out quick as a flash.
-Enclosed Dotterel pic is by Marcus Conway.
+Enclosed Dotterel pic is by Marcus C

 We descended to the tune of Mipits and Tripits (fuck you those who dont like abbrevs.) plus the nasty thin song of Wheatears.
 Pah!
 They still look good though.
 Once back at the car we departed and Marcus did his usual trick of winding the window down so he could hear the song whilst I battled to get the radio on full blast.
 Im glad he won this time as he managed to pick out a couple of Wood Warblers when we passed the entrance to Loch an Eilein.
 We stopped and they duly showed tres badly.
 Not to worry, there only flash Willow Warblers with a cool song really.
 Doh.